This Chef Wrote “The Bacon Bible” — Literally

 “Before, if I wanted to push a dish out, I’d wrap it in bacon.
 Then I wondered, why isn’t bacon the focus of the dish?
 If that’s the thing selling it, let’s make it the main star.”

-Now a few years since he got BarBacon up and running, Sherman has released his first cookbook, which explains how to turn your favorite pork dish into something that can be used across your entire meal, including apps, main courses, desserts, salads and even cocktails.
+Now a few years since he got BarBacon up and running, Sherman has released , which explains how to turn your favorite pork dish into something that can be used across your entire meal, including apps, main courses, desserts, salads and even cocktails.

 We sat down with Sherman over some cornbread (made with rendered bacon fat) and a bacon-infused Old Fashioned to get his thoughts on turning bacon into your meal’s main attraction.